microsoft/azure-iot-developer-kit/docs/_docs/02-faq.md

 ### GDPR and IoT DevKit

-Microsoft collects data to operate effectively and provide you the best experiences.
-Participation is voluntary and when you choose to participate, your device automatically sends data to Microsoft about how you use the IoT DevKit.
+Microsoft collects data to operate effectively and provide you the best experiences Participation is voluntary and when you choose to participate, your device automatically sends data to Microsoft about how you use the IoT DevKit.

 If you choose to participate, you can stop at any time as described [here](https://code.visualstudio.com/docs/supporting/faq#_how-to-disable-telemetry-reporting).